jiwidi/time-series-forecasting-with-python/README.md

 || |
 | - | - |
 | Adhikari, R., & Agrawal, R. K. (2013).
 An introductory study on time series modeling and forecasting.|[[1]](https://arxiv.org/ftp/arxiv/papers/1302/1302.6613.pdf)|

+# Contributing
+Want to see another model tested?
+Do you have anything to add or fix?
+I'll be happy to talk about it!
+Open an issue/PR :)